-At One Vision Housing we have adopted a framework; ISO 26000 Guidance on Social Responsibility which provides guidance on how businesses and organizations can operate in a socially responsible way.
+We have adopted a framework – ISO 26000 Guidance on Social Responsibility – for operating in a socially responsible way.
 This means acting in an ethical and transparent way that contributes to the health and welfare of society.

 This framework identifies seven core subjects that socially responsible businesses should address, with each core subject being underpinned by a series of “significant issues”.
 By Implementing ISO 26000 we have evaluated our actions in each of the core subjects, to identify what we are doing in relation to our current practices.
 We have set priorities for improvements, details of which can be found in the Corporate Social Responsibility Review 2014 which provides a review of our challenges and opportunities for the future:

 The seven core subjects address:

 - Organisational governance – practicing accountability and transparency at all levels of our organisation; using leadership to create an organisational culture which uses core values of social responsibility when making business decisions

 - Human rights – treating all individuals with respect; making special efforts to help people from vulnerable groups

 - Labour practices – providing fair, safe and healthy conditions for workers; engaging in two-way discussions to address workers’ concerns

 - Environment– identifying and improving environmental impacts of our operations, including resource use and waste disposal